-In special circumstances, students may be allowed to repeat a course in the MSOT program.
-In these specialized cases, a written Progression Plan is designed for the student and signed by the student and the MSOT Department Chair.
+Students are allowed to repeat a course in the OT program.
+In the case of disrupted progression, when disruption occurs in the first or second year of didactic coursework, a written Progression Plan is designed for the student and signed by the student and the OT Department Chair.
 The Progression Plan includes the following parts:

 - Amended Progression Dates: This document identifies the required course listings for completion of the OT program with anticipated course completion and graduation dates. - Support Plan: A support plan may be designed to include meetings with administration as needed (e.g. OT Department Chair or the Vice President of Academic Affairs) to discuss and closely monitor student progress.
-The Support Plan is not needed in every disrupted progression situation. - Research Plan: An individualized research plan will be designed for the student.
+The Support Plan is not needed in every disrupted progression situation. - Research/ Program Development Plan: An individualized research plan will be designed for the student.
 The student, the Research Project Professor, and the OT Department Chair will sign off on the Research Plan.